- Located in Tokyo's Sumida Ward.

 - The place to try chanko-nabe

-Ryogoku is a blend of the down-to-earth (typical of Fukagawa a little further south), with its mainstreet conglomeration of cheap restaurants, somewhat tacky entertainment, and the elegant, with its temples, parks, and numerous museums.
+Ryogoku is a blend of the down-to-earth (typical of Fukagawa a little further south), with its main street conglomeration of restaurants, entertainment, temples, parks and museums.

 The Ryogoku area 両国

 The Ryogoku area is centered around JR Ryogoku station.
 To the south is Eko-in Temple, to the immediate north the Ryogoku Kokugikan sumo arena and the Edo-Tokyo Museum, and to the north-east are numerous small single-interest museums.